-The Company's Compliance Function performs a second line of defence role to oversee and monitor compliance with the Company's regulatory obligations.
+The Company's Compliance Function performs a second line of defence role to oversee and monitor compliance with the Company's legal and regulatory obligations.
 This forms part of Compliance's overall responsibilities for overseeing and monitoring the Company's compliance with all applicable laws and regulations, including the Company's conduct responsibilities, with the first line having responsibility for implementing controls to manage and mitigate regulatory risks.

-The Company's Compliance Function is the responsibility of the Company's Head of Compliance (PCF-15, with responsibility for AML-CTF legislation) and is supported by the Company's Compliance Team.
-In overseeing and monitoring compliance with regulatory compliance, including Solvency II requirements, the Compliance Function manages a plan of activity so that the Company manages its regulatory risk exposures appropriately and has effective controls in place.
+The Company's Compliance Function is the responsibility of the Company's Head of Compliance (PCF-15, Head of Compliance with responsibility for AML-CTF legislation) and is supported by the Company's Compliance Team.
+The Company's Head of Compliance is also the Company's designated Data Protection Officer under GDPR.
+In overseeing and monitoring compliance with regulatory obligations, including Solvency II requirements, the Compliance Function manages a plan of activity so that the Company manages its regulatory risk exposures appropriately and has effective controls in place.
 This includes assessing the adequacy of measures adopted to prevent non-compliance.

-The Compliance Function works within an agreed regulatory footprint and the Head of Compliance is the key point of liaison with the CBI and other regulatory authorities.
+The Head of Compliance is the key point of liaison with the CBI and other regulatory authorities.
 All monitoring and oversight processes, whether covering prudential or conduct regulatory requirements, follow established and consistent practices.